← Back to Journal

 From experience: twenty years ago in trekking, the instruction was “bring a sleeping bag, a mat, a backpack.”
 No specifics.
 Everyone brought whatever they had.
 The result: too heavy, wrong temperature rating, uncomfortable.
 It slowed the group down and everyone was unhappy.
 It is a different story when you take preparation into your own hands — issue a backpack suited to the route, a sleeping bag with the right temperature rating and optimal weight, layered breathable trekking socks for the weather and season.
 Skin care is the same.
 If you tell a guest “bring sunscreen,” they will bring whatever they have, in whatever format they see fit — sometimes an extra three kilograms of toiletries and products that do not match the route at all.

 A good list is better than no list.
 But it is still shifting preparation responsibility onto the guest — and forcing them into pointless cognitive effort.
 Most guests bring the wrong thing, or something not quite right, or nothing at all.
-And even when the guest knows, in theory, that they should apply protection, the reaction follows sensation — and sensation comes late.
-By the time it stings or chafes, the window for prevention has already closed.
-Staying ahead of the problem, catching the right moment — that takes the knowledge and experience of the operator who knows this specific tour.

 This is naturally the operator’s responsibility